Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 Arriving by Air

-The world has discovered Montpellier.
+Montpellier has been discovered by the world.
 Check out the Montpellier Airport website for direct and connecting flights to Paris and Barcelona, as well as other major cities around Europe—depending on the season—including Amsterdam, Madrid, and London.

 We departed by EasyJet from Montpellier-Méditerranée Airport to London Gatwick.

-We were 45 minutes late leaving, otherwise, everything was fine.
-We liked Montpellier airport, clean bright with a smooth check-in and immigration.
+We were 45 minutes late leaving, but otherwise, everything was fine.
+We liked Montpellier airport; it was clean and bright, with smooth check-in and immigration.

 EasyJet Montpellier Airport